tzuyuchiu/lab-movies-celebrities/README.md

 module.exports = router
 ```

-- **Views**: To keep things nice and clean, we will also create separate folders for `celebrities` and `movies`: `views/celebrities` and `views/movies`.
-Also, we will create a couple of files in each folder:

-  - `views/celebrities/celebrities.hbs`
-  - `views/celebrities/new-celebrity.hbs`

-  - `views/movies/movies.hbs`
-  - `views/movies/new-movie.hbs`
-  - `views/movies/movie-details.hbs`
-  - `views/movies/edit-movie.hbs`

-Obviously, naming is the matter of preference so we used very descriptive names for routes and views.
+Obviously, naming is the matter of preference so we used very descriptive names for routes.

 ## Iteration #2: The `Celebrity` model